Alex Blackwell (basketball)

-Robert Alexander Blackwell (born June 27, 1970) is a retired American professional basketball player, who had a brief stint with the Los Angeles Lakers of the NBA.
+Robert Alexander Blackwell (born June 27, 1970) is an American former professional basketball player, who had a brief stint with the Los Angeles Lakers of the NBA.
 A 6'6", 250 lb forward born in Toms River, New Jersey, he attended Monmouth College (now Monmouth University) in West Long Branch, New Jersey.

 Raised in Toms River, New Jersey, Blackwell played at Toms River High School North before transferring to Oak Hill Academy for his senior year.

 During the 1992–93 NBA season, Blackwell was used sparingly by the Lakers, playing 27 games, averaging 1.3 points and 0.9 rebounds per game.

 Blackwell played in the Continental Basketball Association (CBA) for the Omaha Racers, Connecticut Pride, Fort Wayne Fury, Rockford Lightning and Yakima Sun Kings from 1993 to 1997.
 He was selected to the All-CBA Second Team in 1996.